yashgoel72/fabric/Readme.md

     "node registerUser.js"
 8. next run "node apiserver.js" to start the server on (http://localhost:8080)
 9. Make the get request at (http://localhost:8080/api/queryallstudents) to get all the students data from the blockchain
-10. Make the get request at (http://localhost:8080/api/query/bydid/{student_did}) to get the student data based on "student_did"
+10. Make the get request at (http://localhost:8080/api/query/byRollNo/{RollNo}) to get the student data based on "RollNo"
 11. Make a post request at (http://localhost:8080/api/addstudent/) to add a student into the blockchain based on student.json format
-12. Make a post request at (http://localhost:8080/api/changemarks/) to change a student marks based on changemarks.json format
+12. Make a get request at(http://localhost:8080/api/queryhash/{student_rollNo}) to get hash of data of student by RollNo